shashwatak/satellite-js/README.md

     var longitudeStr = satellite.degreesLong(longitude),
         latitudeStr  = satellite.degreesLat(latitude);

-## Building & testing
+## Building

-The code is organized as [https://github.com/amdjs/amdjs-api/wiki/AMD](AMD) modules but it can be built into a single file to use in production.
+The code is organized as [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules but it can be built into a single file to use in production.

 The library uses [Grunt task runner](http://gruntjs.com/) for building and testing.
 It also relies on [Bower](http://bower.io)